imsh429/imsh429.github.io/content/en/events/First Intern/index.md

 ---
-title: 슬기로운 인턴생활
+title: My Rewarding Internship

-location: 케이테크
+location: K-Tech

-summary: 직무체험을 다녀왔습니다.
+summary: I completed a job experience program.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.